 Whether driving or walking, there are a few things we can do to make our roads safer for everyone.
 For instance, we can:

 Have you been a victim in a car accident?
 Maybe you were a pedestrian injured by a distracted driver?
 If so, we’d love to talk to you.
 Please call the Ladenburg Law Injury Attorneys.
-We’ll provide you with a free consultation about your case.
+When you do, we’ll provide you with a free consultation about your case.